sentenial/developer-docs/pages/prodNuapay/np_createdirectdebit.md

 {% include warning.html content="If you do not follow these rules for specifying the Payment Reference value, when the payment file is passed to the Bacs scheme for processing, your payer's bank will be unable to match the transaction to a DDI and your payment will be rejected." %}

+{% include tip.html content="Payers will typically see your Service User Name and the Core Reference on their bank statements.
+Different banks have different standards however and while all will display your Service User Name, not all will display the Core Reference." %}

 {% include swagger_np.html %}